adzerk/adzerk-android-sdk/README.md

     implementation 'com.adzerk:sdk:1.0.+'

-The SDK requires a minimum Android 8.0 (API level 26) and Java 8
+The SDK uses Java 8 and supports a minimum Android 5.1 (API level 22).

+To target a client application with minimum SDK <26, refer to the [Android Java 8 support documentation](https://developer.android.com/studio/write/java8-support).

 ## Usage